PRO-2684/pURLfy/README.md

 ```

 If URL `https://example.com/?key=123` matches this rule, the `key` parameter will be deleted.
 After this operation, since `continue` is set to `false`, the URL returned by the function will not be purified again.
 Of course, this is not a good example, because this can be achieved by using [Blacklist mode](#-blacklist-mode-black).

+## 🎉 Acknowledgments

+- Thanks to [Tarnhelm](https://tarnhelm.project.ac.cn/) for providing some rules and for the initial inspiration of pURLfy.
+- Thanks to [this script](https://greasyfork.org/scripts/412612) on GreasyFork for providing some rules for pURLfy.
+- Thanks to [SearXNG](https://github.com/searxng/searxng/blob/f1a148f53e9fbd10e95baa442b40327732259f25/searx/engines/bing.py#L148) for providing Bing's purification rule.